The Omnitude Ecosystem

 3. Trust, Identity & Registration

-Omnitude’s blockchain will be anchored in the Bitcoin and Ethereum blockchains.
+Omnitude’s hybrid blockchain will be anchored in the Bitcoin and Ethereum blockchains.
 Periodically Omnitude will take every piece of meaningful data in its system and compute a single hash that can be used to verify the system’s state, given the original data.

 This hash will then be stored economically in Bitcoin’s and Ethereum’s blockchains at periodic intervals.
 The hash will be generated by building a Merkle tree of all the data and then storing the Merkle root as the anchor.
 Easy-to-use tools will be provided for users to verify anchors against the state of the system.